Diabetes has been a part of my life since my 7th birthday, and those who know me well are familiar with my story:

-In my professional life, I started two businesses, launched two podcasts and maintain a personal blog (that you are currently reading).
+In my professional life, I started two businesses (so far), launched two podcasts and maintain a personal blog (from which you are currently reading).
 I worked on the team that won the PRWeek Best in Corporate Branding Award and wrote a thought leadership platform on artificial intelligence for an $11 billion technology company.

 As a counselor at Camp Conrad Chinnock, I led a group of diabetic kids 25 miles uphill to summit the highest peak in Southern California.

-I ran a marathon earlier this year, and, with your help, I will bike 100 miles in Sonoma, California this August (sober, I promise).
+I ran a marathon, have biked 100 miles twice now for charity and, with your help, I will bike another 100 miles in Death Valley this October.

 But the point of this story isn’t me.
 The point is to help young diabetics like my little sister, Grace, and thousands of kids who don’t know what having diabetes is like.
 Hopefully they never will.

 It’s for that reason that I served as the South Bay Charity Walk Ambassador and a Congressional Advocate for Juvenile Diabetes Research Foundation funding.
-With the help and hard work of my family and the diabetic community, we raised tens of thousands of dollars for diabetes research, providing medical coverage and life-saving technology for thousands of fellow diabetics.
+With the help and hard work of my family, friends and the diabetic community, we have raised tens of thousands of dollars for diabetes research, providing medical coverage and life-saving technology for thousands of fellow diabetics.